coreos/torus/README.md

 ## Overview

 Agro is a distributed block storage engine that provides a resource pool and basic file primitives from daemons running atop a cluster.
-These primitvies are made consistent by being append-only and coordinated by [etcd](https://github.com/coreos/etcd).
+These primitives are made consistent by being append-only and coordinated by [etcd](https://github.com/coreos/etcd).
 From these primitives, an agro server can support multiple types of volumes, the semantics of which can be broken into subprojects.
 It ships with a simple block-device volume plugin.

 The goal from the start is simplicity; running agro should take at most 5 minutes for a developer to set up and understand, while being as robust as possible.